JoywinFaleiro/Assignement-3/README.md

 ○ Diploma/Degree institution name and address<br>
 ● Add “rating” select list to the form <br>
 ### Exersice 2
-Create a new folder called “[Ninestack]()”
+Create a new folder called “[Ninestack](https://github.com/JoywinFaleiro/HTML/tree/main/Ninestack)”<br>
-● Create a new [index.html]() page in “Ninestack” folder ● Go to https://ninestack.com/about/ for content
+● Create a new [index.html]() page in “Ninestack” folder<br>
+● Go to https://ninestack.com/about/ for content<br>
-● Add the 3 sections for the “Ninestack way” content without formatting ● Recreate the form including with checkbox input type
+● Add the 3 sections for the “Ninestack way” content without formatting <br>
+● Recreate the form including with checkbox input type <br>